nozavroni/csvelte/docs/users_guide/getting_started/first_steps.rst

 There's more than one way to skin a cat
 ---------------------------------------

 The two examples provided thus far offer solutions to arguably the two most common use cases involving CSV (for PHP anyway).
 So you may be asking yourself, "Shouldn't there be quicker, easier ways to do this?".
 And you'd be right.
 CSVelte provides shorter, simpler solutions to both these use cases.
 So why did I show you these verbose solutions rather than the simple ones?
 Because it's important that you see the entire interface (in all its power and flexibility) before I show you the facades and factory methods that abstract away all that flexibility for brevity and ease of use.
+For simple tasks like these, it makes no sense to waste keystrokes on instantiating a resource and then a stream and then a reader.
+But there are vastly more complex problems that CSVelte aims to solve and for them, all this composition suddenly becomes an asset.

+In the next section we will explore streams and resources in detail, investigating all the ways we can use them to manipulate, read, and write CSV and tabular data.

 .. hint::